-Most UK riders will use the wired mic on the inside of their helmets.
+Most UK riders will use the wired mic inside their helmets.

-Speakers for both the 20s and 10s fit inside the speaker cutouts in your helmet, and the cables can be run behind the padding.
+Speakers for both options fit inside your helmet’s cutouts, and the cables run behind the padding.

-The 20s also includes a variety of foam speaker covers, so you can find a perfect fit.
+The 20s also includes a variety of foam speaker covers so that you can find a perfect fit.

 The 10s only ships with a single set.

 Winner: 20s edges this one out.
 They’re both simple to install, but the 20s has better customisation options.

 Size and Weight